-Director, NIH Center of Excellence for Mobile Sensor Data-to-Knowledge (MD2K), and Lillian and Morrie Moss Chair of Excellence Professor in Computer Science
+Director, NIH mDOT Center, Director, MD2K Center of Excellence, and Lillian and Morrie Moss Chair of Excellence Professor in Computer Science

 PhD, Computer Science, The Ohio State University, 2006